happysmaran/OuroborOS/README.md

 * **Automated Destruction:** Creating a robust sequence that executes a recursive wipe of the root filesystem.
 * **Kernel Interfacing:** Using the `SysRq` interface to force a hardware-level crash once the data is destroyed.
 * **Motivation:** To explore the depths of Linux system administration and kernel-user space triggers through a technically challenging (and intentionally absurd) use case.
+* **Diagram for system plan:** That diagram can be found in the next section, titled "Hardware Block Diagram."
+Keep in mind, *this is all software, so temper expectations.*

 ### Hardware Block Diagram
 There isn't one, really, as everything happens in software.
 The hardware would be a computer (or in our case a QEMU x86_64 vm).
 But if you so do want one:

 <img width="683" height="384" alt="image" src="https://github.com/user-attachments/assets/dd67885a-1e13-4bfa-a51b-5451bfac3cb3" />

+* Do not say that the hardware diagram is incomplete.
+There *is* no hardware element in the first place.
 ---

 ## Target Build System